miklevin/MikeLev.in/_posts/2024-11-10-i-know-kung-fu-show-me.md

 in a tab on screen-3 next to the Web App I am always now developing in Cursor AI.
 These two things are closely related, as I make discoveries and
-***extract*** the new findings and patterns into distilled and purified code examples&#151;that run stand-alone without all the surrounding in-app context!
+***extract*** the new findings and patterns into distilled and purified code examples—that run stand-alone without all the surrounding in-app context!

 ## Link-Graph Visualization Challenges